ekagra1602/Slipstream/README.md

 ## One-Line Pitch

-DomBot turns every deploy into a versioned agent interface and a regression signal for agent reliability.
+Slipstream turns every deploy into a versioned agent interface and a regression signal for agent reliability.